 Come for a Visit

 Walk in visitors are welcome at the AREC Monday through Friday between 10:00 am and 2:00 pm.
-Visitors can request a tour (staff availability dependent) or explore the aquarium on their own with an activity booklet or scavenger hunt.
+Visitors can request a tour (staff availability dependent) or explore the three rooms of aquatic animal exhibits and the interactive Discovery Room displays on their own.

 Aquatic Resources Education Center Location & Hours